safaltasaxena/Zerofy/README.md

 ## 🚀 Key Features

-🤯 Making Carbon… Actually Understandable
+# 🤯 Making Carbon… Actually Understandable

-Numbers like “5 kg CO₂” mean nothing to most people.
+-Numbers like “5 kg CO₂” mean nothing to most people.

-So Zerofy translates it into real-world impact:
+-So Zerofy translates it into real-world impact:

-👉 “That’s like boiling a kettle 50 times”
+-👉 “That’s like boiling a kettle 50 times”
-👉 “Or sitting in traffic for 30 minutes”
+-👉 “Or sitting in traffic for 30 minutes”
-👉 “Or charging your phone 300 times”
+-👉 “Or charging your phone 300 times”

-Suddenly… it clicks.
+-Suddenly… it clicks.

-👉 You don’t just see your impact
+-👉 You don’t just see your impact
-👉 You feel it
+-👉 You feel it

 ### 🧠 Hyper-Personalized Insights
 - AI-generated recommendations tailored to user's highest-impact habits